yapplabs/ember-modal-dialog/README.md

 Event delegation originating from content inside ember-tether blocks will only work for Ember apps that use Ember's default root element of the `body` tag.
 This is because the Hubspot Tether library appends its positioned elements to the body tag.

 If you are not overriding the default root element, then don't worry and carry on. ember-tether will work just fine for you.

-### Positioning modal-dialog Components

-The modal-dialog component uses an internal ember-modal-dialog-positioned-container component to position modals near their targets.
-This is a good option if you do not wish to use Ember Tether + Hubspot Tether.
-Just know that this positioning logic is not nearly as sophisticated as the positioning logic in Ember Tether.
-That's why we made Ember Tether.

-NOTE: The {{ember-modal-dialog-positioned-container}} component only respects the horizontal value for `targetAttachment`.
-So, for example,`'top left'`, `'middle left'`, and `'bottom left'` will all be interpreted simply as `'left'`.
-Additionally, `'elementCenter'` will center the modal above the clicked element.
-We will gladly accept [PRs](https://github.com/yapplabs/ember-modal-dialog/pulls) for improvements here.

 ## Wormholes